Andrew O. Apple

 Andrew O. Apple (January 30, 1845 - June 7, 1890) was a United States soldier and native of Pennsylvania who fought with the Union Army as a member of the 12th West Virginia Volunteer Infantry Regiment during the American Civil War.
-He was recognized with his nation's highest award for valor, the U.S. Medal of Honor, for "conspicuous gallantry as color bearer in the assault on Fort Gregg" during the Third Battle of Petersburg, Virginia, on April 2, 1865.
+He was recognized with his nation's highest award for valor, the Medal of Honor, for "conspicuous gallantry as color bearer in the assault on Fort Gregg" during the Third Battle of Petersburg, Virginia, on April 2, 1865.
 The award was conferred on May 12 of that same year.

 Formative years

 Born on January 30, 1845, at Northampton, Pennsylvania, Andrew O. Apple was a son of Pennsylvania natives David and Matilda Apple.
 In 1850, he resided in Easton, Northampton County, where his father was employed as a distiller.
 Also residing at the home with Andrew and his parents were siblings: Theodore, George, Elizabeth, and William (born, respectively, circa 1841, 1843, 1846, and 1849).
 By 1860, Andrew Apple was residing in New Cumberland, Hancock County, Virginia, with his parents and siblings: Theodore, George, Elizabeth, Barbara and Oliver (born, respectively, circa 1854 and 1855), Ward Beecher (1855-1913), and Myrta (born circa 1859).
 His father supported their large family on the wages of a miller.